 - America History and Life (covers Canada and the United States)

-- Historical Abstracts (covers the rest of the world)
+- Historical Abstracts (covers the world, except Canada and the United States)

 - History of Feminism